 The compilations were deemed to provide the constructive answers which proved their innocence.
 Rather than merely refuting accusations, they built up documentary evidence against Protestants' slander and protected the Catholic community's reputation.
-Reputation and credit was central to Catholics' writing.
-For instance, in 1668, the Catholic earl Roger Palmer (a frequent traveller and prolific polemicist) stated that the records and books Catholics produced were 'the preservers of it, which will for ever record our Innocence, in despite of such detraction and calumny'.66
+Reputation was central to Catholics' writing.
+For instance, in 1668, the Catholic earl Roger Palmer (a frequent traveller and prolific polemicist) stated that the records and books Catholics produced were 'the preservers of it, which will for ever record our Innocence, in despite of such detraction and calumny'.

 Documenting innocence was crucial because slander and loss of reputation endangered people's ability to act.
 Ralph Weldon articulated the significance of reputation, and in the process also explained how he was taking part in the mission even though he remained within the walls of his monastery in Paris.
-In his preface to the Memorials, Weldon stated that he had 'no other design in it all I declare again then the Glory of God & the maintaining of the credit of our Congregation against the dirty light talk of ignorant & considerate tongues'.67 This statement came just after a long discussion of how some missionary saints had been hampered in their actions because their enemies had given them a bad reputation.
-Weldon noted the danger of this bad reputation, for every where a good Christian owes good example but how can he give any when blasted in his reputation? & much more religious men, especially such as are destin'd to a mission, ought to be careful of their good fame as a thing not only belonging to them & which is as much worth as their lives, but also as a thing altogether belonging to the church for what service can they render the church of God when stript of the good name?68
+In his preface to the 'Memorials', Weldon stated that he had 'no other design in it all I declare again then the Glory of God & the maintaining of the credit of our Congregation against the dirty light talk of ignorant & considerate tongues'.
+This statement came just after a long discussion of how some missionary saints had been hampered in their actions because their enemies had given them a bad reputation.
+Weldon noted the danger of this bad reputation, for every where a good Christian owes good example but how can he give any when blasted in his reputation? & much more religious men, especially such as are destin'd to a mission, ought to be careful of their good fame as a thing not only belonging to them & which is as much worth as their lives, but also as a thing altogether belonging to the church for what service can they render the church of God when stript of the good name?

-66 Roger Palmer, A Reply to the answer of the Catholique apology, or, A cleere vindication of the Catholiques of England from all matter of fact charg'd against them by their enemyes (London, 1668), 5.
+&lt;sup>66 Roger Palmer, A Reply to the Answer of the Catholiqve Apology, or, A Cleere Vindication of the Catholiques of England from all Matter of Fact Charg'd against them by their Enemyes (London, 1668), 5.

-67 Weldon, Memorials, I, sig.
+&lt;sup>67 Weldon, 'Memorials', i, sig.
 C.